shuangkun/argo-workflows-pytorch-plugin/README.md

 ## Why argo-workflows-pytorch-plugin

-* Submit tasks using non-string methods and more flexibly control and observe the status of pytorch jobs.
+* Submit tasks using non-string methods.
+More flexibly control and observe the status of pytorch jobs.

 * Save costs.
 In scenarios where a large number of PyTorch jobs are orchestrated, there is no need to generate an equal number of resource pods.